 Well as it turns out very similarly to HF diets, High CHO diets have a number of health benefits.
 Linked to lowered body-weight, total cholesterol, blood pressure and circulating Triglyceride levels.

 That sounds familiar…..

 And the simple answer is that it is.
 In HEALTHY individuals studies have shown that both HF and High CHO diets are effective and beneficial for fat loss IF a caloric deficit is induced.
-In other words the true driving factor of a fat loss diet is energy balance i.e. if you consume less calories then you expend you will lose weight.
+In other words the true driving factor of a fat loss diet is energy balance i.e. if you consume less calories than you expend, you will lose weight.
 To ensure that fat is lost in this deficit, exercise and protein are key.
-Exercise and sufficient Protein (>1.6g.kg) will aid in maintenance of muscle mass; the rest of your macronutrient make up is personal preference.
+Exercise and sufficient Protein (>1.6g per kg of bodyweight per day) will aid in maintenance of muscle mass; the rest of your macronutrient make up is personal preference.
 Certain levels of fat are required to maintain bodily function, but once those are achieved, studies show that macro breakdown actually has little influence on fat loss.

 So if I create a calorie deficit then I will lose fat?